google-developer-training/basic-android-kotlin-compose-training-woof/.github/ISSUE_TEMPLATE/testing-for-accessibility-issue-template.md

 ---
-name: 'Testing for Accessibility issue template'
+name: Testing for Accessibility issue template
-about: 'Issue template for Testing for Accessibility codelab'
+about: Issue template for Testing for Accessibility codelab
-title: 'Testing for Accessibility'
+title: Testing for Accessibility
 labels: ''
 assignees: ''